vladigleba/vladigleba.github.io/posts/gospel/god.md

 It is often said that the bond between a mother and her child is the strongest human bond there is, but God’s love for each of us is even stronger—far beyond what we can imagine.
 For this reason, all who are saved will be saved not because of anything they accomplish, but because they give the power of God’s love free rein to work and be manifested in their lives.
 All who commit themselves to Him—daily choosing His will over their own {% rf 'Luke 22:42; 1 Corinthians 15:31' %}—He will faithfully keep in His care, as He cleanses and transforms their character to reflect His own {% rf 'Philippians 1:6; Hebrews 12:2; Jude 1:24' %}.

-## What is the psalmist’s response to Him?
+## Will His name ever cease to be blessed?

+> Daniel answered and said, Blessed be the name of God *for ever and ever*: for wisdom and might are his.
+{% ct 'Daniel 2:20' %}

 > *I will bless the LORD at all times*: his praise shall continually be in my mouth.
 My soul shall make her boast in the LORD: the humble shall hear thereof, and be glad.
-O *magnify the LORD with me, and let us exalt his name together*.
+O magnify the LORD with me, and let us exalt his name together.
 I sought the LORD, and he heard me, and delivered me from all my fears.
 {% ct 'Psalm 34:1-4' %}

-## Will His name ever cease to be blessed?

-> Daniel answered and said, Blessed be the name of God *for ever and ever*: for wisdom and might are his.
-{% ct 'Daniel 2:20' %}

 God’s name will be praised throughout the ceaseless ages of eternity.
 Why?
 Simply because of who He is.